 Use for: generating a multifaceted overview content usage from month to month.
 It lists monthly view counts for all articles, article file downloads, issue TOC views, and journal homepage views for the specified timespan.
 Additional manual manipulation of the resulting report must be done to achieve aggregate results.

-Do Not Use for: attempting to get a quick usage snapshot; or for legacy usage; or for journals that have a very large metrics dataset (due to long history, high readership, or depth of metrics granularity).
-Ust the Custom Report Generator instead.
+Do Not Use for: attempting to get a quick usage snapshot, legacy usage, or journals that have a very large metrics dataset (due to long history, high readership, or depth of metrics granularity).
+Use the Custom Report Generator instead.